I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 If the decision maker raises issues of representative misconduct or another violation by the representative, see HALLEX I-1-1-40 for rules governing the conduct of representatives; see HALLEX I-1-1-50 for information on referring an alleged non-fee violation or HALLEX I-1-2-81 for information on referring an alleged fee-related violation.
 If fraud or criminal behavior is suspected, see HALLEX I-1-3-6.

-If the evidence does not show inadequate representation or a clearly excessive fee and there is no clear clerical error, send a letter telling the decision maker that:
+If the evidence does not show inadequate representation or a clearly excessive fee and there is no clear clerical error, the reviewing official will send a notice informing the decision maker that:

-• you did not find evidence of inadequate representation or a clearly excessive fee;
+• There was no evidence of inadequate representation or a clearly excessive fee;

 • SSA will not review the authorization; and

-Send copies of the letter to the other parties.
-Take no further action on the request.
+The reviewing official should send copies of the letter to the other parties and take no further action on the request.

-If you do not find evidence of inadequate representation or a clearly excessive fee, but there is a clear clerical error involved (see HALLEX I-1-2-47 A.1.c), send a letter telling the decision maker that:
+If the reviewing official does not find evidence of inadequate representation or a clearly excessive fee, but there is a clear clerical error involved, the reviewing official should send a notice informing the decision maker that:

-• you did not find evidence of inadequate representation or a clearly excessive fee;
+• There was no evidence found of inadequate representation or a clearly excessive fee;

 • SSA will not review the fee authorization;

-• you are notifying the effectuating component that a clear clerical error has been made; and
+• The effectuating component was notified that a clear clerical error has been made; and

-• you are requesting the effectuating component to release a corrective notice(s) with new administrative review rights.
+• The effectuating component will release a corrective notice(s) with new administrative review rights.

-Send copies of this letter to the other parties and notify the effectuating component(s) of the need for corrective action.
+The reviewing official will send copies of this notice to the other parties and notify the effectuating component(s) of the need for corrective action (see HALLEX I-1-2-44 D.2 for effectuating component information).

 B. Initiate Additional Development